-Choosing a college is a major decision and should not be taken lightly.
-Texas Tech University prepares the Annual Security Report (ASR) in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, more commonly known as the Clery Act.

-Texas Tech University Costa Rica brings the academic resources of a major, research-intensive U.S. university to Latin America.
-At the university's satellite campus in San José, students benefit from comprehensive academic and student life experiences and puts its graduates on the path to be leaders who can build the economy of Costa Rica and the greater Caribbean basin.
+Texas Tech University prepares the Annual Security Report (ASR) in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act more commonly known as the Clery Act.
+Texas Tech University (TTU)- Costa Rica brings the academic resources of a major, research-intensive U.S. university to Latin America.
+At the University's satellite campus in San José, students benefit from comprehensive academic and student life experiences and are put on the path to be leaders who can build the economy of Costa Rica and the great Caribbean basin.

-At TTU Costa Rica, the full university experience of one of the USA's great public universities is available in an intimate, student-centered setting.
-Graduates are prepared to compete globally through academic and co-curricular programs that are accessible and, for regional students, less expensive than relocating to the U.S.A. for an equivalent educational experience.
-Moreover, through executive education and applied research, Texas Tech University's engagement in the region amplifies and expands Costa Rica's identity as a regional hub for industry, R&D, and services.
+At TTU- Costa Rica, the full University experience of a public university in the United States is available in an intimate, student-centered setting.
+Graduates are prepared to compete globally though academic and co-curricular programs that are accessible and, for regional students, less expensive than relocating to the United States for an equivalent educational experience.
+Moreover, through executive education and applied research, Texas Tech University's engagement in the region amplifies and expands Costa Rica's identity as a regional hub for industry, research and development, and services.

-All members of our community are encouraged to act responsibly, work collaboratively, and whenever possible, assist each other to promptly, accurately, and effectively report all unsafe incidents and criminal offenses to the local police department, or any campus security authority or responsible employee.
+All members of our community are encouraged to act responsibly, work collaboratively, and whenever possible, assist each other to promptly, accurately, and effectively report all unsafe incidents and criminal offenses to Texas Tech Police Department, the local police department, or any Campus Security Authority or responsible employee.
 Instructions for reporting campus policy violations, crimes, and Title IX incidents are included in this report.

 This report should be a valuable, informative tool.
 Please review the information on campus policies, procedures, reporting options, and resources, including the campus safety tips, carefully.
-Personal safety is the responsibility of all, and we need your assistance in helping maintain a safe campus environment.
+Personal safety is the responsibility of all, and we need your assistance in helping to maintain a safe campus environment.

 This report reviews important crime statistics specific to this campus with a breakdown of each Clery geographical location.
-The University encourages readers to read the information prior to the crime statistics, as this will give valuable information as it relates to the specific crimes and geography being reported.
+Texas Tech University encourages readers to read the information prior to the crime statistics, as this will give valuable information as it relates to the specific crimes and geography being reported.

-Questions about this report should be directed to the Texas Tech Police Department at police@ttu.edu or by calling 806-742-3931.
+Questions about this report should be directed to the Texas Tech Clery Compliance Officer at clerycompliance@ttu.edu or by calling 806-834-1884.